If you love working with kids and seeking a foot in the door to your first full-time job, a position as a Babysitter is an excellent place to start.

 - Design creative games and activities to keep children engaged

-The education section forms an integral part of your resume especially if you do not have much full-time experience or if this would be your first Babysitting job.
-In short, just indicate What, Where and When regarding your qualifications, certifications or courses obtained.
-The name of your qualification, institution, and date of completion is more than sufficient.
+The education section forms an integral part of your resume, especially if you do not have much full-time experience or if this would be your first babysitting job.
+In short, indicate What, Where, and When regarding your qualifications, certifications or courses.
+The name of your qualification, institution, and completion date is more than sufficient.

-Remember to mention current qualifications you are in the process of completing.
+Remember to mention the current qualifications you are in the process of completing.
 Regarding courses and certifications, discretion and relevance must be considered.
-Think about what parents would be interested in hearing about, for instance, that you are a certified to care for infants, you have completed a CPR course or that you are busy with your Elementary Education Teachers Diploma.
+Think about what parents would be interested in hearing about, for instance, that you are certified to care for infants, you have completed a CPR course, or that you are busy with your Elementary Education Teachers Diploma.

 Completed High School and Post School Education should be listed as follows: